1. Home: Explore careers

 Direct Application

-You can apply directly to be a credit controller, as many large companies will train you on the job.
+You can apply directly to be a credit controller, as many companies will train you on the job.
 The qualifications and experience you'll need will vary.

 Most employers will expect you to have: